abdulghani/blissful-ignorance/notes.md

 paradoxically, introversion, stubbornness, ignorance and stupidity, tribalism becomes coherent against isolated collapse of connected system this reads those properties as independence, and stability

+the idea to outlive collapse calcifies as competition, and evolution